What Temperature Do I Bisque Fire Pottery Clay To?

 Can You Fire At a High Rate of Speed?

 It is not recommended to fire at a high rate of speed.
 This will not allow all the gases to be eliminated from the clay, plus it can cause the clay to crack.
 As they say in pottery, slow is the safest way to go.
-The high rate of speed is used for overglazes and jewelry, which is fired to a lower temperature.
+The high rate of speed is used for overglazes and jewelry, which are fired at a lower temperature.

 The Difference in Bisque Firing Temperatures for Different Clay Bodies